nastyatrvl/IODS-project/README.md

 # IODS-project
-Learning diary for the IODS course (University of Helsinki).
+Template for the IODS course